vseryakov/backendjs/README.md

 ## Messages
 The messaging API allows sending and recieving messages between accounts, it supports text and images.
 All new messages arrive into the bk_messsage table, the inbox.
 The client may keep messages there as new, delete or archive them.
 Archiving means transfering messages into the bk_archive table.
 All sent messages are kept in the bk_sent table.

+This is implemented by the `messages` module from the core.
+To disable this functionality specify `-deny-modules=messages`.

 - `/message/get`
   Read all new messages, i.e. the messages that never been read or issued `/message/archive` call.